CAT Logo

 As the urgency of climate change became increasingly obvious, CAT’s Graduate School of the Environment opened in 2007 to provide the essential knowledge and skills to help people understand and develop solutions to this and other environmental challenges.

 To date, 1,795 people have studied with us, going on to use the information and understanding gained at CAT to make a real difference in the world.
-You can read some of their stories in our ‘What we do’ section.
+You can read some of their stories in our Graduate School pages.

 All with a little help from our friends